ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Yann)
   * Works on [MR 25](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/25) and [MR 26](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/26)
 - (Nazar) Work on fixing issue #6 .
 Uscucseffuly try to implement #8 .
 Read Boaz's notes on SOS

+# 22/05/2025
+- (Nazar) Test the fix for issue #6.
+Open a merge request for this issue